Monday, 14 August 2017

 The bread tasted nice.
 I had some after I made it and then more the next day with my lunch.
 I don't like white bread in general, especially shop bought white.
 I prefer brown aka wholemeal/wholewheat) but I find homemade bread a lot nicer.
 I remember having some at the Black Rabbit pub in Arundel once and I liked it.

-I split my bread up into two because it wasn't big enough for the loaf tin.
-I put the second one into a round tin as well.
+I split my bread up into two because it was too big for the loaf tin.
+I put the second one into a round tin.
 Here's a picture of the first loaf: